 How to Choose Between Different Pothos Varieties

-The good news: all of these plants share the same basic care.
-Bright indirect light, water when the top few centimetres of soil are dry, well-draining potting mix, and occasional feeding during the growing season.
-None of them like sitting in water, and most of them will tell you when they’re thirsty by letting their leaves go slightly soft.
+The good news: most of these plants share the same basic care.
+Give them bright indirect light, water when the top 2 inches of soil are dry, use a pot with drainage, and feed lightly during the growing season.
+None of them like sitting in water, and most will tell you when they are thirsty by letting their leaves go slightly soft.

 Darryl Cheng, author of The New Plant Parent, captures the underlying principle well: “Rather than forcing growth with fertilizer, feed your plant to support the pace it’s already growing at.”
 That’s especially relevant for the slower, heavily variegated varieties: marble queen and snow queen don’t need encouragement to grow faster, they need conditions that support the growth they’re already capable of.